Ambulance (2022 film): Plot

-Despite her inexperience and a ruptured spleen, Cam successfully performs the surgery.
-Cam tries to convince Will to stop Danny, to no avail.
-Monroe, unaware of the surgery's success, moves forward with the operation and prepares to snipe Will and Danny without negotiating for Cam's life.
+Despite her inexperience and his spleen rupturing, Cam successfully performs the surgery.
+After, she tries to convince Will to stop Danny, to no avail.
+Monroe, unaware of the surgery's success, moves forward with the operation, preparing to snipe Will and Danny without negotiating for Cam's life.
 Clark calls Cam and tells her to get down.

-Cam, wanting to save Zach's life, alerts Will and Danny about the snipers.
-Danny, having had enough of her, decides to shoot her, but Will intervenes, causing the brothers to fight about their predicament.
+Cam, not wanting them all to die, alerts Will and Danny about the snipers.
+Danny, fed up with her, decides to shoot her, but Will intervenes, causing the brothers to fight about their predicament.
 They later partially reconcile and listen to music together to ease the tension.

 In the Los Angeles River, helicopters chase the ambulance as Danny shoots at them.
-Will and he then drive on the opposite lane of the interstate, creating multiple accidents.
-On Papi's orders, his son Roberto drives an empty ambulance towards the police after filling it with C-4 explosives and deploys machine guns on separate cars to cause additional damage, which ends up wounding Monroe in the crossfire.
+Will and Danny then drive on the opposite lane of the interstate, creating multiple accidents.
+On Papi's orders, his son Roberto sends multiple ambulance decoys to distract the police and drives an ambulance towards a police roadblock after filling it with C-4 explosives.
+Papi deploys a minigun on a separate car to cause additional damage, wounding Monroe in the crossfire.

 Mark chases down Roberto and fatally shoots him after a scuffle, leaving Papi angry and distraught.
 Will and Danny escape to Papi's hideout.
 He demands the brothers leave Zach and Cam with them to deal with; Will refuses to cooperate and teams up with Danny to kill Papi and his crew.

 In the chaos, Cam accidentally shoots Will with Zach's gun.
 Danny takes the ambulance to a hospital and discovers the gun.
 He is enraged when Cam reveals that she was the one who shot Will.
 Danny vows to kill her along with himself on live television before confronting the police.

-Left with no other choice, Will shoots Danny in the back.
-Danny apologizes to him before succumbing to his injuries.
-The police arrest a heavily injured Will, taking him inside for surgery.
+Left with no other choice, Will shoots Danny in the back, who apologizes to him before succumbing to his injuries.
+The police arrest a critically injured Will, taking him inside for surgery.
 Cam secretly gives some of the heist money to Amy for her surgery, and Zach, when questioned by the police about his injuries, tells them that Will saved his life.